“The greatest obstacle to discovery is not ignorance—it is the illusion of knowledge.”—Daniel J. Boorstin

-When we talk about cargo cult implementations of scrum we are talking about people who seize on the advanced ideas of scrum and expect magical, unexplainable benefit to come from them, not realizing that informed usage is required in the bargain.
+When we talk about cargo cult implementations of Scrum, we’re talking about people who seize on the advanced ideas of Scrum and expect magical, unexplainable benefits to come from them, not realizing that informed usage is required in the bargain.

-- I recently attended a meeting at a company that considers itself to be agile.
+I recently attended a meeting at a company that considers itself to be using agile methodologies.
 It was a regular meeting that occurred every two weeks.
-It was not attended by a scrum team, but instead by a bunch of people from two different groups.
+It was not attended by a Scrum team, but instead by a bunch of people from two different groups.
 The three questions were not used.
 The meeting was scheduled for, and took, 30 minutes.
-Yet the meeting was called a scrum.
-Other meetings at this company are called scrums, so much so that ‘scrum’ has become a synonym for ‘meeting’.
+Yet the meeting was called a Scrum.
+Other meetings at this company are called Scrums, so much so that “Scrum” has become a synonym for “meeting.”
 This is a cargo cult.
-The true meaning of ‘daily scrum’ has been lost, if it was ever apprehended in the first place.
+The true meaning of daily Scrum has been lost, if it was ever comprehended in the first place.

 Customer: Oh yes, we’ve been doing agile for a while.

-Coach: That’s great!
-So you haven’t had any trouble getting the Product Owner to work closely with the team?
+Agile coach: That’s great!
+So you haven’t had any trouble getting the product owner to work closely with the team?

-Coach: Oh.
-Well, who keeps the Product Backlog in shape?
+Agile coach: Oh.
+Well, who keeps the product backlog in shape?

 Customer: Well, we really don’t do that in a very formal way.
 But we do meet every morning.
 That’s what it’s all about, right?

-Don’t feel bad if your scrum implementation isn’t the same as what’s in the books.
-Feel bad if you are have stopped trying to make it better.
+Don’t feel bad if your Scrum implementation isn’t the same as what’s in the books.
+Feel bad if you've stopped trying to make it better.